Joint Chiefs of Staff: Chairman

 The chairman of the Joint Chiefs of Staff is, by law, the highest-ranking military officer of the United States Armed Forces, and the principal military adviser to the president of the United States.
 He leads the meetings and coordinates the efforts of the Joint Chiefs of Staff, comprising the chairman, the vice chairman of the Joint Chiefs of Staff, the chief of staff of the United States Army, the commandant of the United States Marine Corps, the chief of naval operations, the chief of staff of the United States Air Force, the Chief of Space Operations (statutory member after December 2020), and the chief of the National Guard Bureau.
 The Joint Chiefs of Staff have offices in the Pentagon.
 The chairman outranks all service chiefs, but does not maintain authority over them, their branches or the Unified Combatant Commands.
 All combatant commanders receive their orders directly from the secretary of defense.

 On 20 July 1942, Fleet Admiral William D. Leahy became Chief of Staff to the Commander in Chief (20 July 1942 – 21 March 1949).
 He was not technically the chairman of the Joint Chiefs of Staff.
 Leahy's office was the precursor to the post of "Chairman of the Joint Chiefs of Staff".
 That post was established and first held by General of the Army Omar Bradley in 1949.

-The current and 20th chairman is General Mark Milley, who began his tenure on 30 September 2019.

 Vice Chairman

 The position of Vice Chairman of the Joint Chiefs of Staff was created by the Goldwater–Nichols Act of 1986.
 The vice chairman is a four-star-general or admiral and, by law, is the second highest-ranking member of the U.S. Armed Forces (after the chairman).
 In the absence of the chairman, the vice chairman presides over the meetings of the Joint Chiefs of Staff.
 He may also perform such duties as the chairman may prescribe.
 It was not until the National Defense Authorization Act in 1992 that the position was made a full voting member of the JCS.

-The current vice chairman is Admiral Christopher W. Grady, who began his tenure on 20 December 2021.
+The current vice chairman is General Christopher J. Mahoney, who began his tenure on 1 October 2025.

 Senior Enlisted Advisor to the Chairman

 The senior enlisted advisor to the chairman of the Joint Chiefs of Staff (SEAC) advises on all matters concerning joint and combined total force integration, utilization, development, and helps develop noncommissioned officers related joint professional education, enhance utilization of senior NCOs on joint battle staffs, and support the chairman's responsibilities as directed.

 Command Sergeant Major William Gainey, was the first SEAC, serving from 1 October 2005.
-The current SEAC is Ramón Colón-López, who was sworn in by General Mark Milley, chairman of the Joint Chiefs of Staff, on 13 December 2019, replacing SEAC John W. Troxell.
+The current SEAC is Troy E. Black, who was sworn in by General Charles Q. Brown Jr., chairman of the Joint Chiefs of Staff, on 3 November 2023, replacing SEAC Ramón Colón-López.